amandaharlin/breakout/breakout.md

 ### Add the game objects to the scene

 We'll begin by loading assets in the preload function, which will gather up the assets needed in-game _before_ the game loop begins.

 Instead of loading each image asset one by one (_*and* also adding it one by one later one_), we'll instead load one big sprite sheet that has all our combined assets.

 ```
 preload() {
      this.load.atlas('assets', breakoutImgPack,breakoutImgAtlas);
 }
 ```

 But wait, what do those arguments mean?
 We're going to give this image atlas key a value of 'assets'.
 We then tell this.load.atlas where to look for the image.
 And finally we tell the function where to go for the json file that explains where and what each individual image frame is in the image file.

 Now that our sprite sheet is being preloaded let's get that art onto the screen.

 Adding the sprites in the create function.
 We want to imbue these sprites with some arcade physics, so we won't be using the this.add.image.
-Instead we'll do the following
+Instead we'll be using this.physics.add.

 ```
 //Add the bricks
     this.bricks = this.physics.add.staticGroup({